mainsail-crew/moonraker-timelapse/docs/installation.md

 >:point_up: **NOTE:** Currently, there is a dummy systemd service installed
 > to satisfy moonraker's update manager which also restarts Moonraker and Klipper.

-## Updating
+## Enable updating with moonraker update manager

-This repo can be updated with the update manager of Moonraker.
+This repo can be updated with the update manager of moonraker.
 To do so add following to your 'moonraker.conf'

 ```